 Current yearly salary: $150,000

 Should you need any further information, please contact me on 02 0000 0000.

 HR Department Manager at Super Cool Company

 Ask for a letter with the official company letterhead.
 It should include the company and HR manager's contact details, both phone, and email.

-Let the HR manager know when you’ve submitted an application and the name of the real estate agent and agency they work.
-You don’t want them to miss that reference check call or email.
+Let the HR manager know when you've submitted an application and the name of the real estate agent and agency they work with.
+You don't want them to miss that reference check call or email.
 Most likely, it will be a call from the receptionist at the real estate agency.

 The faster your details are verified, the sooner you get your keys.

 What if You Don’t Have Proof of Employment in Australia?